xieyuheng/cell-complex/docs/a-substitution-model-for-class-definition.md

 }
 ```

-if I do not omit the `[detail definition]` in above structure
+If I do not omit the `[detail definition]` in above structure,
-I will get something roughly like
+I will get something like:

 ``` typescript
 class cell_t {